Maximizing Machine Learning Accuracy with Video Annotation & Labeling :

 Video annotation is the technique of recognizing, marking, and labeling each object in a video.
 It helps machines and computers recognize frame-to-frame moving objects in a video.

-What Is Video Annotation?
+What is video annotation?
 In simple words, a human annotator scrutinizes a video, labels the image frame-by-frame, and compiles it into pre-determined category datasets, which are used to train machine learning algorithms.
 The visual data is enriched by adding tags of critical information about each video frame.

 Engineers compiled the annotated images into datasets under predetermined